 Aviva Hakanoglu

-Aviva has appeared as a faculty artist at the Dakota Chamber Music Festival and Charlotte New Music Festival.
-In addition, she has held positions with the Owensboro and Terre Haute Symphony Orchestras, and has performed with ensembles around the country, including the Pittsburgh Festival Opera, Evansville Philharmonic, and Lansing Symphony.
-A passionate chamber musician, Aviva has collaborated and performed with renowned artists such as Atar Arad, Peter Stumpf, Lawrence Dutton, and Paul Watkins.
+Aviva is the newly appointed principal second violinist of the South Bend Symphony Orchestra.
+Previously, she has held positions with the Owensboro and Terre Haute Symphony Orchestras, and performed with ensembles around the country.
+A passionate chamber musician, she has collaborated and performed with renowned artists such as Lawrence Dutton, Paul Watkins, Atar Arad, and Peter Stumpf.